SwapnikKatkoori/sleeper-api-wrapper/README.md

 # sleeper-api-wrapper
-A simple python wrapper for the sleeper api.
+A simple python wrapper for the Sleeper Fantasy Football api.